Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-In 1972, Bruce Lee reportedly signed two autographs in Italy on receipts for movie props.
+In 1972, Bruce Lee reportedly signed two autographs in Italy on receipts for film props.

-• Two autographs attributed to Bruce Lee, one for “Christine” and one for an unknown fan.
+• Two autographs attributed to Bruce Lee, one for "Christine" and another for an unknown fan.

 • In Chinese and English.